YezGotIt/Series/js/day 22/notes.md

 # Small test

 ### Create a span element on HTML document and create 100 to 100 numbers dynamically and append to the element span
+ - Even numbers background is red
+ - Odd numbers background is yellow

 ## Output like this: